Bartlomiej-Falenta/magnetoharmonium/README.md

 $$\boxed{\frac{\partial ^{2} y}{\partial t^{2}}+\gamma\frac{\partial y}{\partial t}-v^{2}\frac{\partial ^{2} y}{\partial x^{2}}=\frac{I(t)}{\rho}\overrightarrow{l}\times\overrightarrow{B}}$$

-Which is actually complicated to solve, I guess.
-I didn't solve it properly yet.
-But It wasn't particularly necesseary, since all I needed was to estimate currents necesarry to drive individual strings.
+~~Which is actually complicated to solve, I guess.
+I didn't solve it properly yet.~~ Ok, I realized I could just solve it with some basic Python packages – now the simulations and their results are available in ```magnetoharmonium/simulations/``` folder.
+Even if it wasn't particularly necesseary, since all I needed was to estimate currents necesarry to drive individual strings.
 And, as it turns out, those are around 0.5-5 A. Which was reasonable value, possible to achieve with usual power amplifiers.